Narathip99/chat-with-ai/README.md

 # Chat with AI

-This project is created to learn how to use the Gemini API, Create by Next.js, TypeScript, and ShadCN.
+This project is created to learn how to use the Gemini API, created with Next.js, TypeScript, and ShadCN.
 The application allows users to interact with an AI-powered chatbot.

 ## Demo